 All 2019 GMC Sierra AT4 models have a standard 5.3-liter V8 engine making 355 horsepower and 383 foot-pounds of torque.
 Power is routed to the wheels by means of an 8-speed automatic transmission.
 The AT4 comes with hill descent control, a traction select system and it rides on all-terrain tires.
 Design elements exclusive to this model include a machined-face, dark-tinted appearance to the wheels.

-Other AT4 features include Rancho off-road tuned monotube shock absorbers, red vertical recovery hooks, and unique black chrome touches, and body-color grille surround.
+Other AT4 features include Rancho off-road-tuned monotube shock absorbers, red vertical recovery hooks, and unique black chrome touches, and body-color grille surround.
 As for the interior, it has its own special design attributes, which is especially evident in the seat layout.

 Now about that “trick” tailgate.
 It is an unusual feature, something you won’t find with any other pickup truck.
 Indeed, it is evident at first glance that something special is present with the cut-out design.

-The way the tailgate works takes a bit getting used to.
+The way the tailgate works takes a bit of getting used to.
 Like any truck tailgate, it opens and closes conventionally.
 But unlike other units, this one has an inside panel that supplies all the difference.
-Here, you’ll find an inner gate which folds up to provide a vertical barrier for longer items.
+Here, you’ll find an inner gate that folds up to provide a vertical barrier for longer items.

 You can also drop the gate for access to the box floor, which makes it easier to place items in or remove from the box.
 The tailgate also converts to a full-width step, an inner gate load stop, and to an inner gate work surface.
-The latter is especially helpful when working on a project, such as a laptop or for assembling fishing gear.
+The latter is especially helpful when working on a project, such as a laptop, or for assembling fishing gear.

 I equate the MultiPro tailgate to a Swiss Army Knife.
 At first glance, the knife doesn’t seem unusual.
-Start pulling out the various features and you’ll find a blade, nail file, screwdriver, scissors, key ring, tweezers, and even a toothpick.
+Start pulling out the various features and you’ll find a blade, nail file, screwdriver, scissors, keyring, tweezers, and even a toothpick.
 In the same way, the upgraded GMC tailgate provides features you wouldn’t expect at first glance.